 (4) The reporter must prepare the report even if the subject does not cooperate, or does not cooperate fully, in the examination.

-[Section 37 inserted by No. 17 of 2016 s.
+[Section 37 inserted: No. 17 of 2016 s.
 33.]

 38A.
 Preparation of other report

 (1) A person or body ordered or engaged to provide a report in relation to a person under this section must —